 About

 I am an Assistant Professor at Florida State University, cross-appointed in the Department of Geography and the Public Health program.
 My research focuses on the geographies of aging, using quantitative modeling, spatial data analysis, and place-based methods.
-I believe the built environment plays a crucial role in lifelong health and well-being.
-When we design communities with older adults in mind, we create more inclusive spaces for everyone.
+In an online world, I believe the built environment still matters for understanding health and well-being.
+I hope to elucidate the relationship between environments and technology.

 My research examines where, how, and with whom older adults spend their time to understand the downstream impacts on loneliness, mental health, and physical health.
-The environmental contexts I consider for these activities include the home social context, activity space, and physical environment.
+The environmental contexts I consider for these activities include online and physical social contexts, activity space, and the environment.
 Mobility is a central lens through which I explore environmental contexts—how individuals move through space or are constrained by it, whether due to inadequate transportation, limited social support, or mobility disabilities.
-I am especially interested in aging among migrant populations and how transnational social ties shape their experiences in receiving countries.
+I am especially interested in aging among migrant populations and how long-distance social ties shape their experiences in receiving countries.

 When I'm not working, I enjoy film photography.
 The photos on this website (besides those below) were taken by me.